hashbang/shell-etc/README.md

 In this environment you can make updates and install packages with ```apt-get```.
 Changes will automatically be committed and pushed to your working shell-etc checkout by etckeeper.
-Assuming you chose to mount your .gitconfig above, the changes should be attributed correctly as you, and signed by you if you use gpg with automatic signing enabled.
+Assuming you chose to mount your .gitconfig above, the changes should be attributed correctly as you.

 Any changes made to /etc without apt-get will need to be committed/pushed in place, which should be reflected in your local checkout as well.